Print 2 sequences on top of each other

 print()

-# Format an alignment by inserting gaps in sequences
+# Format an alignment by inserting gaps ('-') in the sequences according to the trace matrix.

 def format_alignment(seqA,seqB,S,trace):